NanomembraneGroup/RuMi_Inductor/README.md

 The code files used for the calculations are divided into two parts: **Inductance calculations** and **Magnetic field calculations**.
 To maintain code organization, the main functions are defined in separate MATLAB files, and their physical significance and functionality are explained in the **Readme_L_Cal.md**, **Readme_magnetic_field_z.md**, and **Readme_Zp_t.md** files.

-Finally, all the defined functions are referenced in the main program **fig1b_result.m**, which generates the results shown in **Figure.
+Finally, all the defined functions are referenced in the main program **corecode.m**, which generates the results shown in **Figure.
 1b** of the main text.
 For detailed calculation principles, please refer to **Supplementary Note 1 & 2**.

 ## Requirements